PeterHickman/directory_watch/README.md

 This will watch a directory for new files and pass them to `xargs` as they appear.
 Under normal circumstances `find` would quit once it had processed all the existing files and the pipeline would collapse. `dw` will just wait until new files are added to the directory

+## Two versions!!!

+This was originaly written in Ruby, `dw.rb`, but being the language junkie that I am I was looking at V and decided to write it in that to try out V I would rewrite this project.
+It went well and I am happy with the results